Enter Your Desired Pizza Dough Weight and Find Each of the Ingredients You’ll Need

 Instructions on how to use this finished Pizza dough calculator

-Remember, when using the Baker’s Percentage Method Flour will always be 100%, so we are not entering any numbers in the percentage cell.
+Remember, when using Baker’s Percentage Method, Flour will always be 100%, so we are not entering any numbers in the percentage cell.

-For example: Let’s say you want to make a 12-inch pizza that has a total weight of 225 grams at 65% Hydration.
+For example: Let’s say you want to make a 12-inch pizza with a total weight of 225 grams at 65% Hydration.

 *Note you can use the up/down arrows in the percentage cell to reach your desired weight.

-If you would like to add any additional ingredients, add the name of the ingredient you want to add in the Ingredient cell where it says “OTHER” and enter the corresponding percentage in the percentage cell where it says “Enter Amount”.
+If you want to add any additional ingredients, add the name of the ingredient you want to add in the Ingredient cell where it says “OTHER,” and enter the corresponding percentage in the percentage cell where it says “Enter Amount.”

 You will get the result for each desired ingredient in grams.
 If you add the grams of all ingredients you desired, the total is the Desired Total Dough Weight that you started with.
 In this case, 225.